richardhristov/feedback/README.md

 ## Privacy

 - All audio processing happens locally
-- Only transcribed text is sent to OpenRouter for feedback
+- Only transcribed text is sent to OpenRouter for feedback (TODO: Add local LLM server support)
 - Raw audio is never transmitted externally
 - Transcripts are saved locally in the `data/` directory